SharonLutz/SharonLutz.github.io/software.md

 ### CausalScreen
 CausalScreen implements a screening step to increase power when testing for direct genetic effects of multiple SNPs in family based association studies using causal inference methodology.
 On
 [GitHub](https://github.com/SharonLutz/software/tree/master/CausalScreen)
-and implements the method from the following paper: <br>
+and implements the methods from the following papers: <br>
 - **Lutz SM**, Vansteelandt S, Lange C. (2013) Testing for Direct Genetic Effects Using a Screening Step in Family-Based Association Studies. *Frontiers in Genetics*.
 4 (243).

 - Vansteelandt S, Goetgeluk S, **Lutz S**, Waldamn I, Lyon H, Schadt EE, Weiss ST, Lange C. (2009) On the Adjustment for Covariates in Genetic Association Analysis: A Novel, Simple Principle to Infer Direct Effects. *Genetic Epidemiology*.
 33(5): 394-405.